 NIFTY 50 referred to the fifty most popular large-cap stocks on the New York Stock Exchange in the 1960s and 1970s.
 These stocks were regarded as safe investments or blue-chip stocks that were the best in class and traded at a premium.
 Coca-Cola, Xerox, and IBM are examples of NIFTY 50 equities that investors bought without a second thought.
 The NIFTY 50 gained further significance in 1996 when the NIFTY 50 Index debuted on the National Stock Exchange of India and became a mainstay of the Indian stock market.

-How are the 50 NIFTY Stocks Selected?
+How Are the 50 NIFTY Stocks Selected?

 The majority of the NIFTY 50 firms have a solid financial sheet, impressive growth rates, and a substantial worldwide reach.
 For context, the NIFTY 50 Index includes firms such as Infosys, Reliance Industries, HDFC Bank, ITC, Asian Paints, etc.